 ▪ Hanayome — Hanayome (花嫁) means "bride" in Japanese.
 Commonly used to refer to the gorgeous white hime lolita dresses.

 ▪ Hanamaru — Hanamaru (花丸) means "flower balls" in Japanese.
-Referring to flower balls hair clips.
+Refer to "flower ball hair clips".

 ▪ Ouji Lolita — Ouji(王子) means "prince" in Japanese.
 Ouji Lolita refers to a cool prince-style Lolita outfit and is also called Kodona Fashion.
 This boystyle lolita fashion is inspired by Victorian-era clothing worn by young boys.
 Also known as Kodona(boystyle) Lolita.